A massive coal pitfall for India's industrial ambitions

 The same problems plaguing private miners have also led Coal India - which produces 80 percent of the country's coal - to cut output targets to 440 million tonnes in 2011/12 from initial hopes of 520 million tonnes.

-Coal mining in India is such hard work, said a senior executive at a private power firm, that the CAG's estimate of $211 billion in lost mining revenue was simply unrealistic.
+Coal mining in India is such hard work, said a senior executive at a private power firm, that the auditors' estimate of $211 billion in lost mining revenue was simply unrealistic.

 "Tell me, if there is so much money to be made from mining coal in India, if it is so easy, why then is Coal India struggling to produce enough to supply the country," said the executive, who declined to be named as he did not want to be seen criticising the government.